Women and Jeeps: A Brief History

 As was the societal standard in her day, Barbie wore pink, kept herself well-groomed, and never got her hands dirty outside of cooking and cleaning.
 Then one day, she saw the light and got a Jeep!
-I’ve always felt sorry for Barbie but never more so than when she bought that Jeep.
-I saw it as a cry for help.
-The poor girl was so conflicted living in that overbearing pink haze.
+I’ve always felt sorry for Barbie but probably never more so than when she bought that pink Jeep.

-Give the girl credit though; she did manage to find herself behind the wheel of what has become an international symbol of carefree delight.
-But she compromised when she bought it in pink.
-I doubt Barbie drove her Jeep anywhere other than shopping – the original “Mall Crawler.”
-For sure she never took it out early Sunday mornings to compete with Ken and the rest of the boys on a hill climb.
+Give the girl credit, though; she did manage to find herself behind the wheel of what has become an international symbol of carefree delight.
+But she was forced into compromise when she bought the only color available to her - pink.
+I doubt Barbie ever drove her Jeep anywhere other than shopping (the original "Mall Crawler)."
+For sure, she never took it out early on Sunday mornings to compete with Ken and the rest of the boys on a hill climb.

 Where It All Began

-The bond between women and Jeep began in the factories at the outset of WWII.
-The army needed a durable and versatile all-terrain vehicle.
+The bond between women and Jeeps began in the factories at the outset of WWII when the Army acknowledged the need for a durable and versatile all-terrain vehicle.
 While America's men were fighting overseas, women on the home front answered the call.
-They flooded the factories to assemble and test drive the Jeeps before sending them overseas.
+They flooded the factories to assemble and test drive the Jeeps before sending them to the battlefield.
 They knew they were doing their part.

 Women served in the war on all fronts, many of them driving Jeeps as part of their service.
-Date night meant a Jeep; sometimes as a destination.
-When the war ended, the young girls back home were thrilled when their Dad, brother, or uncle brought home an Army Jeep.
+Date night meant a Jeep, sometimes as a destination.
+When the war ended, the young ladies back home were thrilled when their dad, brother, uncle, or husband brought home an Army Jeep.
 It was joyriding at its best.
-The great-granddaughters of those women were the first to rock their own Jeep Power Wheels.
-So what if it was pink?
+Further, the great-granddaughters of those women were the first to rock their own Jeep Power Wheels.
+So what if they were pink?

-Considering the way Jeep made its initial mark in our world, it’s no surprise that Jeep is synonymous with youth.
+Considering the way Jeep made its initial mark in our world, it’s no surprise that Jeep is synonymous with adventure.
 Jeeps do what all other vehicles do; get you where you need to go.
-The difference is a Jeep can sometimes take you places other vehicles can’t.
-Most important for many is, wherever you go in a Jeep, it’s fun!
+The difference is that a Jeep will take you places most other vehicles can’t.

 Where the Dirt Road Ends

-As adults with careers and families, women may leave the back roads behind but not necessarily their Jeeps.
-They simply opt for newer models such as the Jeep Patriot, Cherokee, Compass, and Renegade that emulate "responsible adulting" in features highlighting fuel efficiency, safety, and dependability,
+As adults with the responsibilities of careers and families, women may sometimes have to leave the back roads on the back burner, but never their Jeeps.
+They simply opt for newer models such as the Jeep Patriot, Grand Cherokee, Compass, and Renegade that emulate "responsible adulting" in features highlighting fuel efficiency, safety, and dependability,

-Hit a bump in the road while driving a new Jeep model and you won’t get jolted from your seat like the days of yore (not even in a Wrangler).
-It may be a time for luxury and modern electronics but one thing has not changed.
-A Jeep woman is still a Jeep woman; she’s still having fun behind the wheel.
+Hit a bump in the road while driving a modern Jeep model, and you won’t get jolted from your seat like the days of yore (not even in a Wrangler).
+It may be a time for luxury, comfort, and modern electronics, but one thing will never change.
+A Jeep woman is still a Jeep woman and she’ll always have fun behind the wheel of a Jeep.